phpmikeanz/tracics/FACULTY_COMPREHENSIVE_NOTIFICATIONS_COMPLETE.md

 ## 🎯 **Next Steps**

-The TTRAC Faculty Portal now has a **complete, comprehensive notification system** that:
+The TRAC Faculty Portal now has a **complete, comprehensive notification system** that:

 - ✅ **Notifies faculty immediately** when any enrolled student performs any activity
 - ✅ **Tracks all student actions** across assignments, quizzes, and enrollments
 - ✅ **Provides real-time updates** for all student activities
 - ✅ **Offers detailed analytics** for student engagement and performance
-- ✅ **Integrates seamlessly** with existing TTRAC functionality
+- ✅ **Integrates seamlessly** with existing TRAC functionality

 **Faculty will now be notified every time their enrolled students perform any activities in the system!** 🚀